ajahne/blog/_posts/2019-1-30-leadership-opportunities-in-college.md

 Learning is forever.
 In our industry, we are constantly learning.
 Not to be overly dramatic, but learn or die (ok...that was _a bit_ overly dramatic).

 Once you leave school, the learning has essentially just begun.
-On the job you will learn about stand-ups, SCRUM, assessments, DevOps, JIRA, CI/CD, server environments (Dev->Staging->Prod), new programming languages, emerging technologies, and...the list will continue.
+On the job you will learn about stand-ups, SCRUM, assessments, Kanban, DevOps, TDD, CI/CD, server environments (Dev->Staging->Prod), new programming languages, emerging technologies, and...the list will continue.
 What has helped me most in my career is not only learning how to learn, but loving learning, loving the journey.

 ## Be a TA or Tutor
 > Being a TA was the single best thing I did for my career as a undergrad.